 Worth getting out of bed for

 Best known for its hot springs and 18th-century Georgian architecture, honey-hued Bath has long been a destination for socialites, artists and people-to-know.
-Stroll along Royal Crescent – arguably the city’s most famous locale – to get a feel for the architecture, and visit the Holburne Museum (just minutes from the hotel) for a dose of culture: you’ll find Dutch masters, fine English beadwork and intricate tapestry housed there.
+Stroll along Royal Crescent – arguably the city’s most famous locale – to get a feel for its epochal grandeur, and visit the Holburne Museum (just minutes from the hotel) for a dose of culture: you’ll find Dutch masters, fine English beadwork and intricate tapestry housed there.
 For an afternoon’s pleasurable card-swiping, wander down Walcot Streetin the centre of town to browse independent craft, pottery and antique shops.
 For a spot of rejuvenation (tired, sightseeing feet can only take you so far), head to the iconic Roman Baths, where the spectacular columned courtyard is lit in the evenings by flickering torchlight.
 Those left slightly miffed that you can no longer ‘take the cure’ at this historic spot should make their way to Thermae Bath Spa, where the mineral-rich waters are open to the public for a dip.
+And, if you really think you'd feel the benefit of a shot with 43 minerals, you can purchase a cup of spa water in the Roman Baths' Pump Room for 50p.
+If you get the vapours at the thought of a wet frilly shirt, pay your respects to Bath's most celebrated former resident at the Jane Austen Centre; or see costumed parades, learn how to cotillion like a pro, then flirt with your fan at a Regency-style ball during September's Jane Austen Festival.

-The relaxed and convivial Sam’s Kitchen on Walcot Street hosts lively music nights and a supper club, serving their deli-style menu of internationally-inspired titbits: cauliflower tabbouleh, red mullet with tapenade, and braised short ribs.
 The Mint Room on Lower Bristol Road has the best Indian fare in the city; try the palak kofta and the lamb rogan josh.
 For classically British fine dining, head to the Allium Brasserie at the Abbey Hotel on North Parade.
-No.15’s sister property, their focus is on traditional (and perfectly crafted) dishes such as chicken liver parfait, lightly-smoked salmon and scotch quail’s eggs.
+No.15’s sister property, their focus is on traditional (and perfectly crafted) dishes such as chicken-liver parfait, lightly smoked salmon and scotch quail’s eggs.
+Take a leap of faith at Menu Gordon Jones, where the chef's multi-course feasts are a surprise until they're served.
+Pieminster's home turf, the Raven has generously filled dishes and a 'Not Pies' selection of gastropub faves.
+Bath is also brilliant for vegetarians and vegans: try Acorn Restaurant, the Green Rocket and Nourish for cruelty-free feeding.

 For the week prior, I was driving my way through Cornwall: wild, rocky cliffs and mysterious fog on the west coast of England.
 With only a few more days of my road trip, I made my way to Bath, my final destination before flying home.
 The stately city called my name and I was excited to get out of my hiking gear and into something a little more British.
 However, the air conditioner in my rental car broke and it was a shockingly hot week.